jianboma/Find_RentPrice/README.md

 This is a my own MySQL practice folder.

-obtain_data.py (This script is copied from https://blog.csdn.net/Oscer2016/article/details/70257956) is a helloworld script for obtaining data from website.
+obtain_data.py (This script is revised from https://blog.csdn.net/Oscer2016/article/details/70257956) is a helloworld script for obtaining data from website.

 Suppose you have fetched data from somewhere and stored.
 MySQL can be interacted by pymysql in python.